Tastarte/Tastarte.github.io/index.md

 ---
-title: troy kaighin astarte
+title: dr troy kaighin astarte
 date: 2025-08-07
 ---
-# troy kaighin astarte
+# dr troy kaighin astarte

 welcome to the web pages for troy kaighin astarte. (it is meant to look like this. it's a statement.)